Alaska Traditions, Native Culture and Holidays

 So, what is Alaska famous for?
 Here are a few more interesting things in Alaska to celebrate on your next cruise:

-Alaska Native Art: A rich tradition among Alaskan natives that includes totem poles, ivory carvings, beadwork and woven baskets, each carrying cultural stories and spiritual meaning passed down through generations.
+Alaska Native art: A rich tradition among Alaska Natives that includes totem poles, ivory carvings, beadwork and woven baskets, each carrying cultural stories and spiritual meaning passed down through generations.

-Native Alaskan Clothing: Parkas, mukluks and kuspuks made from animal hides, fur and natural fibres, designed for survival in harsh climates while also featuring colorful patterns and symbolic decorations.
+Native Alaskan clothing: Parkas, mukluks and kuspuks made from animal hides, fur and natural fibers, designed for survival in harsh climates while also featuring colorful patterns and symbolic decorations.

 Alaska’s Wealth

-Now, while the concept of the PFD (to which its name is often abbreviated) is pretty simple, some aspects of the implementation are a bit more complex.
-Most importantly, beneficiaries need to reside in Alaska for at least 180 days out of each calendar year.
-So, if you really take a liking to the state after taking a cruise there, make sure you spend at least half your time there if you plan to apply for PFD payments.
+Now, while the concept of the PFD is pretty simple, some aspects of the implementation are a bit more complex.
+Most importantly, beneficiaries need to reside in Alaska for at least 180 days of each calendar year.
+So, if you really take a liking to the state after taking an Alaskan cruise, make sure you spend at least half your time there if you plan to apply for PFD payments.

 This is especially true for many members of native Alaskan tribes, whose economic opportunities often ebb and flow according to the climate and other natural realities of the remote places they call home.
 Of course, it's not entirely accurate to say that the PFD has become a part of Alaska native culture.
 With this being said, the payments do help to level the playing field for people who, in spite of being the original owners of Alaska, have not always benefited from the wealth the land has generated, which has sometimes polluted that land in the process.